Atari 5200: Reception

 The Atari 5200 did not fare well commercially compared to its predecessor, the Atari 2600.
 While it touted superior graphics to the 2600 and Mattel's Intellivision, the system was initially incompatible with the 2600's expansive library of games, and some market analysts have speculated that this hurt its sales, especially since an Atari 2600 cartridge adapter had been released for the Intellivision II.
-(A revised two-port model was released in 1983, along with a game adapter that allowed gamers to play all 2600 games.)
+In its list of the top 25 game consoles of all time, IGN claimed that the main reason for the 5200's market failure was the technological superiority of its main competitor, the ColecoVision.
+However, other sources maintain that the two consoles were released with roughly equivalent hardware capabilities.

+Many of the 5200's games appeared simply as updated versions of 2600 titles, which failed to excite consumers.
 This lack of new games was due in part to a lack of funding, with Atari continuing to develop most of its games for the saturated 2600 market.

-Many of the 5200's games appeared simply as updated versions of 2600 titles, which failed to excite consumers.
-Its pack-in game, Super Breakout, was criticized for not doing enough to demonstrate the system's capabilities.
+The Atari 5200's pack-in title, Super Breakout, was criticized for not doing enough to demonstrate the system's capabilities.
 This gave the ColecoVision a significant advantage as its pack-in, Donkey Kong, delivered a more authentic arcade experience than any previous game cartridge.
-In its list of the top 25 game consoles of all time, IGN claimed that the main reason for the 5200's market failure was the technological superiority of its competitor, while other sources maintain that the two consoles are roughly equivalent in power.

 The 5200 received much criticism for the "sloppy" design of its non-centering analog controllers.
 Anderson described the controllers as "absolutely atrocious".

 David H. Ahl of Creative Computing Video & Arcade Games said in 1983 that the "Atari 5200 is, dare I say it, Atari's answer to Intellivision, Colecovision, and the Astrocade", describing the console as a "true mass market" version of the Atari 8-bit computers despite the software incompatibility.
 He criticized the joystick's imprecise control but said that "it is at least as good as many other controllers", and wondered why Super Breakout was the pack-in game when it did not use the 5200's improved graphics.

-Due to the system's failure, a PAL release was eventually cancelled, though a few prototypes of this model exist.